Azure/bicep-registry-modules/avm/res/data-factory/factory/README.md

         }
       }
       {
+        description: 'This is a description for the linked service using the IRvnetManaged integration runtime.'
         integrationRuntimeName: 'IRvnetManaged'
-        linkedServiceDescription: 'This is a description for the linked service using the IRvnetManaged integration runtime.'
         name: 'LakeStoreLinkedservice'
         parameters: {
           storageAccountName: {